Colorado District Court Attorney Defending Cases Throughout Colorado

 Being charged in Colorado District Court is always a serious matter.
 This is because to be charged in district court, one necessarily is charged with at least one felony.
 A felony is a charge that has a possible sentence of over a year in custody.
 There are six classes of felonies, in which a Class 1 Felony is the most serious, and a Class 6 Felony is the least serious.
 To get more information on specific sentencing ranges for felonies, click here.
 It is also possible to be charged with misdemeanors and petty offenses in district court, but these charges will necessarily be accompanied by at least one felony charge.

 Felonies are generally initiated through a warrant and arrest.
 Felonies can be initiated by the district attorney or a grand jury.
 In the beginning stages of a felony, an individual is advised of the charges and a bond is set.
 Subsequently, and individual will be scheduled for either a preliminary hearing or a mandatory dispositional conference.
 Preliminary hearings and mandatory dispositional conferences are generally the second or third court appearance a defendant has.
 These appearances are conducted in county court.
 However, after the preliminary hearing or mandatory dispositional conference is held, the case will be set — or “bound over” — to district court, where it will remain through its disposition.
+It is important to have an experienced attorney on your side during these early phases of the case case.

 - Denver County District Court